Georgia beats Ole Miss for first SEC win of season 78-74

 Devonte Shuler led a 9-0 run with seven points that got the Rebels within a one with 1:27 to go but Wheeler made four free throws over the next minute and another by Justin Kier provided the final margin with five seconds left.

 K.D.
 Johnson, playing in only his second game after given NCAA clearance, followed his 21-point debut against Auburn with 14 points against the Rebels, including four 3-pointers on five attempts.
 Toumani Camara added 13 points.
-The Bulldogs shot 75 percent in the second half and 59 percent for the game.
+The Bulldogs shot 75% in the second half and 59% for the game.

 Shuler had four 3-pointers and scored 24 points with eight assists and Jarkel Joiner added a career-high 22 points.